 We aim to use radio and gamma-ray observations to find the dipolar magnetic field emission geometry of the pulsar with respect to the observer.
 The role of the radio observations enters the problem in the following manner.
-Firstly one needs to assume that the radio emission arises deeper in the magnetosphere closer to the surface of the neutron star and secondly the emission needs to arise from regions where the magnetic field geometry can be closely approximated with a static dipole.
-These two assumptions can then be used to treat the radio emission as a proxy for identifying the fiducial dipolar magnetic field line plane, with respect to which the geometry of the gamma-ray emission can be solved.
-The assumptions hold good for normal period pulse (i.e. pulsar with periods longer than about 100~ms), where detailed phenomenological pulse profile and polarization studies suggest that the radio pulsar emission beam comprises of a central core emission surrounded by two nested conal emissions (see \cite{rankin_toward_1983, rankin_toward_1990, rankin_toward_1993, mitra_revisiting_1999}.
-The emission arises from regions of open dipolar magnetic field lines below 10\% of the light cylinder radius, see \cite{mitra_comparing_2004} and \cite{mitra_nature_2017}.
-These conclusions were arrived by demonstrating that the observed opening angle of normal pulsars follow the $P^{-0.5}$ (where $P$ is the pulsar period) behaviour (see e.g. \cite{skrzypczak_meterwavelength_2018}) which is as expected from emission arising from open dipolar magnetic field line region.
-Secondly, the polarization position angle across the pulse profile follow the rotating vector model, which is an indication of emission arising from regions of diverging magnetic field line geometry.
-Further, the effect of aberration and retardation in the linear approximation has been observed in normal radio pulsar, see \cite{blaskiewicz_relativistic_1991} \cite{petri_joint_2020}, whereby a shift between the centre of the total intensity profile and the steepest gradient point of the position angle curve is observed.
-This shift is proportional to $r_{\rm em}/\rlight$ and is used to the radio emission heights.
+Firstly, one needs to assume that the radio emission arises deeper in the magnetosphere closer to the surface of the neutron star and secondly the emission needs to arise from regions where the magnetic field geometry can be closely approximated with a static dipole.
+These two assumptions can then be used to treat the radio emission as a proxy for identifying the fiducial dipolar plane of the magnetic field lines; the geometry of the gamma-ray emission can then be solved with respect to this plane.
+The assumptions hold true for normal-period pulses (i.e. pulsars with periods longer than about 100~ms), where detailed phenomenological pulse profile and polarisation studies suggest that the radio pulsar emission beam comprises a central core emission surrounded by two nested conal emissions (see \cite{rankin_toward_1983, rankin_toward_1990, rankin_toward_1993, mitra_revisiting_1999}.
+The emission arises from regions of open dipolar magnetic field lines below 10\% of the light-cylinder radius; see \cite{mitra_comparing_2004} and \cite{mitra_nature_2017}.
+These conclusions were based on demonstrations that the observed opening angle of normal pulsars follows the $P^{-0.5}$ (where $P$ is the pulsar period) behaviour (see, e.g. \citealt{skrzypczak_meterwavelength_2018}) which is as expected from emission arising from the open dipolar magnetic field line region.
+Secondly, the polarisation position angle (PPA) across the pulse profile follows the rotating vector model (RVM), which is an indication of emission arising from regions of diverging magnetic field line geometry.
+Further, the effect of aberration and retardation in the linear approximation has been observed in normal radio pulsars ---see \cite{blaskiewicz_relativistic_1991} \cite{petri_joint_2020}---, whereby a shift between the centre of the total intensity profile and the steepest gradient point of the position angle curve is observed.
+This shift is proportional to $r_{\rm em}/\rlight$ and is used to obtain the radio emission heights.